Convert data formats

 Input sample

-<38>Apr 16 15:45:43 myhost sshd[8459]: Failed password for invalid user linda from 192.168.1.60 port 38176 ssh2
+<38>Apr 16 15:45:43 SERVER1 sshd[8459]: Failed password for invalid user jdoe from 192.168.1.60 port 38176 ssh2

-When the NXLog Agent configuration above processes this log event, it transforms it into the following JSON object comprising the $Message field we added in the configuration, the $MessageSourceAddress added by the im_tcp module, and the NXLog Agent core fields.
+When the NXLog Agent configuration above processes this event, it transforms it into the following JSON object comprising the $Message field we added in the configuration, the $MessageSourceAddress added by the im_tcp module, and the NXLog Agent core fields.

 Output sample